Stand by to Shoot

 Stand by to Shoot was a British television serial which aired in 1953 on the BBC, written by Donald Wilson and produced by Dennis Vance.
 It was set at a film studio.
-The series was broadcast live in six episodes, none of which are believed to have been recorded.
+The series was broadcast live in six episodes, none of which is believed to have been recorded.

 Scheduling

 The first episode aired on a schedule which also included the film Road Show, children's series Whirligig, newsreels, and an outside broadcast on the making of cricket bats.
 The final episode aired on a schedule which also included cricket, athletics, The Appleyards, and newsreels.